Bootstrap

 $application = $container->getByType(Nette\Application\Application::class);

-// Start the Nette application and handle the incoming request
+// Start the Nette application and process the incoming request

 $application->run();

-As you can see, the Nette\Bootstrap\Configurator class, which we will now introduce in more detail, helps with setting up the environment and creating a dependency injection (DI) container.
+As you can see, the Nette\Bootstrap\Configurator class helps with setting up the environment and creating the dependency injection (DI) container.
+We will now introduce it in more detail.

 Development vs Production Mode